typingharuka/tiny-reservation/README.md

-  # Yeongkim's Reservation
+  # Tiny Reservation

-  This is a code bundle for Yeongkim's Reservation.
-The original project is available at https://www.figma.com/design/6O22jc8dZ6G60kXnCH8hlo/Yeongkim-s-Reservation.
+  This is a code bundle for Tiny Reservation.

   ## Running the code

   Run `npm i` to install the dependencies.